Yuna-Goncharov/apiREST-part2/readme.md

 Discerption:
 1. Created microservice  -support CRD capabilities
 2. Can run on localhost port - 3003(or can be configured )
-3. Saving logs with Winston to local file
+3. Saving logs with Winston to local file for users
 4. Or can run the server with heroku :

 Var config to user api calls with postman are: